dst-ws22/website/docs/project-description.md

 Provide your review in the form of [GitHub issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) to your partner team's GitHub repo using the issue template provided (see below).

-The peer review will be graded on the extent to which it comprehensively and constructively addresses the components of the partner team's report: the research context and motivation, exploratory data analysis, modeling, interpretations, and conclusions.
+The peer review will be graded on the extent to which it comprehensively and constructively addresses the components of the partner team's report: the research context and motivation, exploratory data analysis, visualizations, interpretations, and conclusions.

 (issue-template)=
 ### Issue template